Bulk writes

 Import documents from a CSV or JSON

-You can use the Fauna CLI's import command to import collection documents from a CSV or JSON file:
+You can use the Fauna CLI's fauna import command to import collection documents from a CSV or JSON file:

 fauna import --path=./customers.json --collection=Customer

-Reference: import
+Reference: fauna import

 Create multiple documents

-Use the forEach() and create() to create a collection document for each element of an object array:
+Use the array.forEach() and collection.create() to create a collection document for each element of an object Array:

-// Create an array of objects that contain document data.
+// Create an Array of objects that contain document data.

 let customers = [